flopezag/tutorials.secured-OrionLD/docs/index.md

 ## Securing CEF Context Broker

-### PEP Proxy - Access to CEF Context Broker without Access Token
+### Access to CEF Context Broker without Access Token

 Secured Access can be ensured by requiring all requests to the secured service are made indirectly via a PEP Proxy (in this case the PEP Proxy is found in front of the Context Broker).
 Requests must include an `X-Auth-Token`, failure to